k-ryanhunt/06-Weather-Dashboard/README.md

 ## How did I do it?

 I pulled the information from the OpenWeather website and targeted the specific information that I needed.
 I then appended everything to the page to resemble the mock-up that we were provided.
-For the UV index, I chose
+For the UV index, I chose to create the entire border to indicate whether or not there were favorable conditions in the area.
+As the user continues to search for cities, the searched cities will append to the page.
+On refresh, only the most recent will show.

 ## Example of what the Weather Dashboard looks like